accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Ranger-Most-Creative.md

 credit: Sayrann.1356
 editor: berdandy
 title: Ranger - Creative
-tags: ranger support soulbeast hsac
+tags: condi ranger soulbeast pof hsac groupcontent outdated
 spec: soulbeast
 tagline: Hardstuck Accessibility Challenge
 ---

+Several traits and skills have changed since this build was published, damage and utility may be different now.

 It's a condition dps support Soulbeast which deals good DPS, supports your allies via stances and spirits and has good utility for itself